Welcome Back to Hill College!

 Step 3.
 Meningitis

-Meningitis Vaccination is required for any student who is 30 years or younger and are attending classes on a Hill College campus.
+Meningitis Vaccination is required for any student who is 22 years of age or younger and are attending classes on a Hill College campus.
 For further information and instructions, please see our Bacterial Meningitis informational webpage.

 Step 4.
 Academic Placement Requirements

-- ACADEMIC ASSOCIATE, ASSOCIATE OF APPLIED SCIENCE, OR CERTIFICATE OF TECHNOLOGY degree seeking students must show current academic skill level by assessment taken with Accuplacer, THEA, Compass or Asset or college transfer work in reading, math and English.
+- ACADEMIC ASSOCIATE, ASSOCIATE OF APPLIED SCIENCE, OR CERTIFICATE OF TECHNOLOGY degree seeking students must show current academic skill level by assessment taken with Accuplacer, TSI or college transfer work in reading, math and English.

-- TSI Assessment is given on Hill and Johnson County Testing Centers daily for a charge of $39.
+- TSI Assessment is given at the Hill and Johnson County Testing Centers daily for a charge of $39.

 - CERTIFICATE OF COMPLETION degree seeking students are waived from placement requirements as long as they continue under the Certificate of Completion degree plan.